lamberski/padamini/readme.md

 # Padamini

-Padamini is a set of components that can be used/reused when creating the admin user interface.
+Padamini is a set of components that can be used/reused to create admin user interface.
 They are grouped by type on separate pages.
 Among the components are:

 * listings (including grid/gallery view),
 * drag and drop support on listings,